 Check 4: You are engaging new partners and testing

 The affiliate industry is not static, partners are growing and entering the space constantly.
 There should always be an interesting new opportunity to explore or a way of working with a partner to test.
-Finding new partners comes in lots of ways - programme approvals being a key one but also attending events, network newsletters, looking at publisher discovery tools to name a few.
+Finding new partners comes in lots of ways - programme approvals being a key one but also attending events, network newsletters, and looking at publisher discovery tools to name a few.

 The same goes for testing!
 Great programmes test and establish clear testing criteria, with realistic expectations.
-For instance when evaluating a content partnership, immediate revenue shouldn’t be your KPI.
+For instance, when evaluating a content partnership, immediate revenue shouldn’t be your KPI.
 In my view, the absence of testing is more detrimental than a failed test.

 Check 5: You have partners that do different things and fulfil different roles in a customer journey

-These are my top 5 things to check to ensure affiliate activity is being run well, it's not exhaustive and it's not all you can be doing!
+These are our top 5 things to check to ensure affiliate activity is being run well, it's not exhaustive and it's not all you can be doing!
 But anyone running affiliate activity should be able to use this as a sense check - how does your affiliate programme measure up?